-Are you ready for an easy breakfast that you can hold in your hand?
-These delicious gluten free breakfast pockets not only make a perfect hand-held grab and go breakfast, but you can fill these breakfast pockets with your favorite breakfast fillings!!
+Are you ready for an easy gluten free breakfast that you can hold in your hand?
+These delicious gluten free hot pockets not only make a perfect hand-held grab-and-go breakfast, but you can fill these breakfast pockets with your favorite breakfast fillings!!

 Do you remember those breakfast pockets from years ago?
-They were quite easy as far as frozen fast food goes.
-All you had to do was heat them up and you had a hand-held ready meal.
-The downside of breakfast pockets was all of the chemical ingredients that were impossible to pronounce, and worse for your body.
+They were pretty easy as far as frozen fast food goes.
+All you had to do was heat them, and you had a hand-held ready meal.
+The downside of breakfast pockets was all the chemical ingredients that were impossible to pronounce and worse for your body.

 You can include any of your favorite breakfast foods in one of these hand-held breakfast sandwiches.
 Here are some of my family's favorite ingredients:

 - Breakfast: Use breakfast ingredients like eggs with ham, cheese, bacon, tomatoes, avocado, salsa, etc.

 - Lunch: Use deli meats, cheese, and leftovers such as my Slow Cooker Pulled Pork, or use leftover rotisserie chicken.